I recently broke down just how much things have increased in price thanks to inflation in the last thirty years.

 You don’t have to live in a freer country.
 But as Shark Tank’s Kevin O’Leary often says, you must respect the cash.
 Give your money the best chance to succeed and grow.

 The people carrying out their jobs and lives dealing in gold have the right idea.
 Send your money there.
 Keep it safe.
-Watch is blossom when it’s treated better.
+Watch is blossom where it’s treated better.